Aleksandr Kulinitš

-Aleksandr Kulinitš (born 24 May 1992) is an Estonian footballer who plays as a defender for Estonian club Narva Trans.
+Aleksandr Kulinitš (born 24 May 1992) is an Estonian footballer who plays as a defender for Estonian club Maardu Linnameeskond.

 Career

 Kulinits started his senior career with FCI Levadia Tallinn.
 In 2018, he signed for NK Krško in the Slovenian PrvaLiga, where he made thirty-five appearances and scored three goals.

 In January 2019 he returned to Estonia and joined Nõmme Kalju.